-7. Knowledge and understanding of oil cargo related operation, including
+7. Knowledge and understanding of chemical cargo-related operations

 7.1 Loading and unloading plans

 The loading plan for a tanker must address a multitude of requirements including carrying capacity, hull stresses, loading and discharge instructions, parcel separation, sequence of loading and discharge, vapour pressure, expansion and contraction.
 A properly prepared cargo loading plan begins with the most basic requirements and proceeds through a review of all other essential considerations.
 The objective is to adequately ensure the safety of the cargo at a minimum preparation expense in time, fuel and effort.